wizelineacademy/terraform-academy/README.md

 Hashicorp Terraform is an open-source tool to provision infrastructure resources in different service providers (including cloud platforms).
 It is used by many companies to manage their cloud-based solutions and speed up the development and deployment of their applications.

-This Academy course teaches you the basic concepts of Terraform in a easy-to-follow way using AWS as the cloud provider to provision resources.
-Make sure to follow instructur's directions to get the most out of this workshop and successfully plan, apply and destroy your resources.
+This Academy course teaches you the basic concepts of Terraform in an easy-to-follow way using AWS as the cloud provider.
+Make sure to follow the instructor's directions to get the most out of this workshop and successfully plan, apply and destroy your resources.

 ## Using Cloud9